The IFOPA provides many programs and services to patients, families and the FOP community.

 Celebrating achievement in the FOP community

-The Jeannie Peeper Awards recognize those who make exceptional contributions to the worldwide FOP community through their leadership, service, fundraising, awareness-building and other accomplishments.
-These awards honor Jeannie Peeper for her initiative, leadership, vision and courage as Founder of the International FOP Association.
+The Jeannie Peeper Awards - which honor our Founder’s initiative, leadership, vision and courage - recognize those who make exceptional contributions to the IFOPA through their leadership, service, fundraising, awareness-building and other accomplishments.

-Please click on the links below to read about each year's award recipients.
+Please click the links below to read about past award recipients.

 - 2017 Award Winners